-15. Behavior Emergency Procedures
+16. Behavior Emergency Procedures

 Interventions by way of "reasonable and necessary" force may be used if staff deem a student's behavior poses a clear and present danger of serious harm to persons or property.
 The California Education Code recognizes that reasonable and necessary force may be appropriate, and provides the following: "An amount of force that is reasonable and necessary for a person employed by or engaged in a public school to quell a disturbance threatening physical injury to persons or damage to property, for purposes of self-defense, or to obtain possession of weapons or other dangerous objects within the control of the pupil, is not and shall not be construed to be corporal punishment within the meaning and intent of this section."
 Said reasonable and necessary force does not include corporal punishment.
 California Education Code Section 49001 provides, in relevant part: "For purposes of this section 'corporal punishment' means the willful infliction of, or willfully causing the infliction of, physical pain on the pupil."
 The District has clearly established guidance as to when reasonable and necessary force, not amounting to corporal punishment, may be used against a student.
-The appropriate use of this force is reasonable and necessary, and therefore protected when used:
+The appropriate use of this force is reasonable and necessary force, not amounting to corporal punishment, may be used against a student.
+The appropriate use of this force is reasonable and necessary force, not amounting to corporal punishment, may be used against a student.